-- The membership is lowest for the middle-income quintiles (quintiles two and three)-even lower than the first quintile. - Income level has a positive effect on membership rates after the third quintile, and is highest for the richest quintile (6.8 percent).
+- The membership is lowest for the middle-income quintiles (quintiles two and three) even lower than the first quintile. - Income level has a positive effect on membership rates after the third quintile, and is highest for the richest quintile (6.8%).

-Fig. 5.
-Membership by Income Quintiles (%)
+Figure 4: Membership by Income Quintiles (%)